First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Mark R. Widmar - First Solar, Inc.

 So the transition – in the last earnings call, and unfortunately, I don't have the slide, so when we talked about there, we had a timeline that actually showed the major milestones in the progression of where we are.
 What I would say right now is that we now have approval and actually we are in the process now of, again – Perrysburg has been completely tore down, we're starting to receive some of the tools.
-The two plants in Malaysia have actually been (50:27) now in the process of getting ready to receive tools.
+The two plants in Malaysia have actually been – equipment's been removed now in the process of getting ready to receive tools.

 And then we've actually started momentum now moving into Vietnam.
 And so we refer to as the first phase is Terra 0 and then Terra 1 (50:38), which is the Plant 5 and 6 in Malaysia and then Terra 2 (50:43) being in Vietnam.
 And all of that's in progress right now, so we've got three different work streams of activities that were ongoing, which when you aggregate up that capacity across those three that will get us to about 3 gigawatts of production.